-7. Hollywood Museum - Beautifully restored to its original 1935 Art Deco design, it currently has the world’s largest collection of costumes, props, posters, photographs and so much more. from Hollywood’s greatest films, TV shows and music acts, this 35,000 square feet museum has 4 floors of exhibits with 10,000 objects displayed, including items from “High School Musical 3: Senior Year,” “Dreamgirls,” “The Sopranos,” “Harry Potter,” “Star Trek,” and “Baywatch.”
+7. Hollywood Museum – Beautifully restored to its original 1935 Art Deco design, the official museum of Hollywood has the world’s largest collection of Hollywood memorabilia, including costumes, props, posters, and photographs from Hollywood’s greatest films, TV shows and music acts.
+This 35,000 square feet museum has 4 floors of exhibits with 10,000 objects displayed, including items from “High School Musical 3: Senior Year,” “Dreamgirls,” “The Sopranos,” “Harry Potter,” “Star Trek,” and “Baywatch.”
 Lay eyes on Rocky’s boxing gloves, Marilyn Monroe’s dresses, Elvis Presley’s favorite bathrobe, Indiana Jones’ whip, Pamela Anderson’s “Baywatch” swimsuit, Cary Grant’s Rolls-Royce, the shark seen in “Jaws,” the church pews from “The Exorcist,” Tom Cruise’s eyeball-switcher from “Minority Report” (and the eyeballs), and “Moulin Rouge.”
-Located in the historic Max Factor Building, by the Hollywood Walk of Fame.
+Located in the historic Max Factor Building, right beside the Hollywood Walk of Fame.
 Admission is $15 for adults and $12 for seniors and children.

-8. Go shopping on Rodeo Drive - LA is well known for it’s endless shopping destinations, including quaint boutiques to massive malls.
-Rodeo Drive is a 3-block district, which is a favorite among the rich and famous, welcoming stores like Prada, Gucci, Valentino, Dior and Cartier.
+8. Go shopping on Rodeo Drive – LA is well known for it’s endless shopping destinations, including quaint boutiques to massive malls.
+Beverly Hills Rodeo Drive is a 3-block district, which is a favorite among the rich and famous, welcoming stores like Prada, Gucci, Valentino, Dior, and Cartier.
 The cities two largest malls are South Coast Plaza and Del Amo Fashion Center, the fourth and fifth largest malls in the country, respectively.
 South Coast Plaza opened in 1967 yet still isn’t showing any sign of slowing down, it has over 250 stores including three Macy’s stores, Nordstrom, Sears, Saks Fifth Avenue, and Bloomingdales.
 Their sales of over 1.5 billion are the highest in the USA and they welcome over 24 million visitors each year (in comparison, the Empire State Building only receives 3.6 million annual visitors!).
-Zara opened their first California store here in 2004, Rolex has their flagship USA store here and other notable tenants include Christian Louboutin, Versace, YSL, a Barney’s Co-Op, Chanel, LV and Hermes among countless others.
-Del Amo Fashion Center, on the other hand, has stores like Macy’s, Crate & Barrel and JC Penney but also tends to be a little more budget driven, with places like Old Navy, Marshalls and TJ Maxx.
+Zara opened their first California store here in 2004, Rolex has their flagship USA store here and other notable tenants include Christian Louboutin, Versace, YSL, a Barney’s Co-Op, Chanel, LV and Hermes, among countless others.
+Here’s 12 Fun Facts About Beverly Hills to get you pumped for your next vacation!

-9. Paramount Pictures Studios - Since the 1920s, Paramount has welcomed a large number of film’s all-time heavyweights (including Tom Hanks and Leonardo DiCaprio) and has produced famous shows like I love Lucy and Star Trek, as well as box-office hits like Forrest Gump,Braveheart, Gladiator, and Titanic.
+9. Paramount Pictures Studios – Since the 1920s, Paramount has welcomed a large number of film’s all-time heavyweights (including Tom Hanks and Leonardo DiCaprio) and has produced famous shows like I love Lucy and Star Trek, as well as box-office hits like Forrest Gump,Braveheart, Gladiator, and Titanic.
 Today, Paramount Pictures is one of the only remaining entertainment studios in the Hollywood area.
 So for an authentic “Hollywood” experience, set aside some time to visit.
 TV and movie lovers will recognize the sets of some of today’s favorites, including Entertainment Tonight.
-Visits typically include a walk-through of the soundstages of TV shows or feature films, though you can’t enter while taping is taking place.
+Visits typically include a walk-through of the sound stages of TV shows or feature films, though you can’t enter while taping is taking place.
 To visit the studios, you must be 12 or older and reserve a spot in advance for a guided tour, which lasts for about two hours.
+You may have seen it, along with the Universal Studios Tour and the Warner Bros.
+Studio Tour featured on our list of the Top 10 Behind the Scenes Tours in America.
 It costs approximately $48 per person.

 10. The Hollywood Sign (1923) is one of the oldest, most well known landmarks in the world.
 The 9 letters that spell Hollywood are high above LA in 45-foot tall white letters.
 It was created as an advertisement in 1923, that originally read “Hollywoodland,” and its purpose was to advertise a new housing development.
 This sign is known for it’s distinctive, wavy appearance, but when seen at a comparable altitude the letters appear straight-across.
 While visitors can’t actually touch these letters for themselves, there are plenty of hiking trails in the area, which allow you to get a good view of the sign.
 Before serious security precautions were put in place, the sign was actually known as a popular spot for pranksters, as people changed the letters to read things like “Hollyweed,”Holywood,” and “Ollywood.”